MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-quantum-include-azurecli.md

 Azure Quantum.

 > [!TIP]
-> If this is your first time creating Q# quantum applications, see our [Microsoft Learn
+> If this is your first time creating Q# quantum applications, see our [Microsoft training
-> module](/learn/modules/qsharp-create-first-quantum-development-kit/).
+> module](/training/modules/qsharp-create-first-quantum-development-kit/).

 In this case, we will use a simple quantum random bit generator.
 Create a Q# project and substitute the content of `Program.qs` with the following code: